mala-lab/GGAD/README.md

 ## Training on DGraph

-To run all the model on the DGraph,
+To run all the models on the DGraph,

 python src/main.py
 python src/graphsage_dominant.py